-- Resource 54-R1.

-- Tempera paint or washable ink pads.

-- Foam paint brushes; pencils.

-- Paper plates (optional).
+- Foam paint brushes; pencils. - Paper plates (optional).

-- 1. Before class, print out copies of resource 54-R1. - 2.
-Distribute a copy of resource 54-R1 to each student.
+- 1. Distribute a copy of resource 54-R1 to each student.
 Instruct students to neatly print their name on both lines.
-Read the verse in unison. - 3.
+Read the verse in unison. - 2.
 Ink each student's hand with the ink pad or use foam paint brushes to paint their hands.
-For a more meaningful illustration, color the left hand a different color than the right hand, so that one hand symbolizes God and the other hand symbolizes the student. - 4.
-Instruct students to press one inked or painted hand on each side of the heart, as if the handprints are reaching for the heart.
-(Use poster 54-P1 from the Memory Builder section as an example of hand placement.) - 5.
-Discuss God's love and how we should love others.
+For a more meaningful illustration, color the left hand a different color than the right hand, so that one hand symbolizes God and the other hand symbolizes the student. - 3.
+Have the students press their right hand on the left side of the heart and their left hand on the right side of the heart.
+Use poster 54-P1 from the Memory Builder section as an example of hand placement. - 4.
+Discuss God's love and our love for others.